AlexBV117/typesense-cli/README.md

 --index,         -i:      Indexes documents into a collection.
 Can index to multiple collections with multiple data sets at a time

+--append         -a:      Indexes documents into a collection.
+However unlike --index it does not clear the preexisting collections

 --schemas,       -s:      returns out the list of defined schemas in ~/.typesense-cli/schemas.json file

 --version,       -v:      returns the version of typesense-cli that you are running